Generic family displaying robustly a fast growth of the number of periodic points: From parabolic maps to fast growths of the number of periodic points

-Here is an improvement of Yoccoz of Herman's theorem of Arnold Conjecture: \begin{thm}[Arnold-Herman-Yoccoz \cite{He79,Yo84}] If the rotation number of $g\in Diff^\infty(\R/\Z)$ is a Diophantine number $\rho$, then there exists $h\in Diff^\infty(\R/\Z)$ which conjugates $g$ with the rotation $R_\rho$ of angle $\rho$:
+Let us recall that the set of Diophantine numbers is of full Lebesgue measure.
+Here is Yoccoz' improvement of Herman's theorem of the Arnold Conjecture: \begin{theorem}[Arnold-Herman-Yoccoz \cite{He79,Yo84}] If the rotation number $\rho$ of $g\in \Diff^\infty(\R/\Z)$ is Diophantine, then $g$ is conjugate to the rotation $R_\rho$ of angle $\rho$ via $h\in \Diff^\infty(\R/\Z)$: